 11.10 We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
 This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; for fraud or fraudulent misrepresentation; for breach of your legal rights in relation to the services as summarised at Clause 9.2.

 11.11 We are not liable for business losses.
-We only supply the services for domestic and private use.
-If you use the services for any commercial, business or re-sale purpose we will have no liability to you for any loss of profit, loss of business, business interruption, or loss of business opportunity.
+We only supply the health assessments for domestic and private use.
+If you use the health assessments for any commercial, business or re-sale purpose we will have no liability to you for any loss of profit, loss of business, business interruption, or loss of business opportunity.

 12.1 How we will use your personal information.
 We will use the personal information you provide to us to:

 (b) process your payment for your health assessments.

 12.2 We will only give your personal information to other third parties where the law either requires or allows us to do so.